difference between eukaryotic and prokaryotic

 Prokaryotic cells are generally much smaller than eukaryotic cells, typically measuring around 0.2-2.0 micrometers in diameter.
 Eukaryotic cells can be much larger, with some types of cells measuring up to several hundred micrometers in diameter.

-See also difference between cake and brownies
+See also difference between spring roll and egg roll

 Genetic Material